lobiaminor/dnaEncoding/README.md

 5. Interpreting the entropy: higher value is better? (max is 1 -> log4(4))

-# To-do list
+# Done list

 1- Put together encoder/decoder and transforms: scanning 2- Comparing different scanning and encoding: compare the results of scanning row-wise, col-wise and hybrid scheme (and decide what to do with the HH subbands).
 3- Start the report
-4- Plot comparison of using different levels of haar decomposition 5- Try also daub.
+4- Plot comparison of using different levels of haar decomposition
+- Wrap the decoder in a cool class.
+DONE
+5- Scan by subbands and provide the results of each single subband (3 levels is fine) HIGH PRIORITY

+# To-do list

+7- Try also daub.
 5/3 lifting(2,2)
+8- Figures: CDF entropy vs decomposition levels,
+9- Tables:  CDF results
+10- Results section: comment some stats of the output files

+# Not necessary anymore

 6- Quaternary huffman
-7- Scan by subbands and provide the results of each single subband (3 levels is fine) HIGH PRIORITY

-Jose
-- Wrap the decoder in a cool class.
-DONE

 Both
-- Start with the report (it will be awesome)
 - Comment the iwt methods properly
 - Git Ignore __pycache__